spm/spm-docs/docs/tutorials/beginners/desktop_basics.md

 ## Desktop Basics

+For convenience, we will work with Desktop@UCL Anywhere which gives you access to the same environment in the classroom and on your own computers.
+You should be able to keep working on the same files if you save them on the N: drive which is the same as your UCL OneDrive.
+See [installation instructions](https://www.ucl.ac.uk/isd/services/computers/remote-access/desktopucl-anywhere).

-To start Matlab in a UCL terminal go to `UCL Applications Store` and type `matlab` in the search bar.
+To start Matlab in a UCL terminal, go to the `UCL Applications Store`. and type `matlab` in the search bar.
 Select `Matlab 2024a`.
 When you start MATLAB®, the desktop appears in its default layout.